Australians Plan A Barbecue Outside Vegan Woman’s House After She Sues Neighbors For Cooking Meat

-As previously reported by The Inquisitr, a vegan woman from Perth, Australia is suing her neighbors for cooking meat on their barbecue.
+As previously reported by The Inquisitr, a vegan woman from Perth, Australia, is suing her neighbors for cooking meat on their barbecue.
 Now, a Facebook event has been created inviting fellow Australians to a community barbecue outside Cilla Carden’s house.

-Carden, who is from Girrawheen, in Perth’s northern suburbs says that she is sick and tired of the smell of meat cooking on her neighbor’s barbecue.
+Carden, who is from Girrawheen in Perth’s northern suburbs, says that she is sick and tired of the smell of meat cooking on her neighbor’s barbecue.

 “They’ve put it there so I smell fish, all I can smell is fish,” Carden said.